mattyburns/React-YouTube-Adventure/README.md

+#React-YouTube-Adventure

+I built this repo as an early experiment for an interactive documentary project I was involved in through Code for Boston.

+Built with React and the Youtube API.

 To get running on your machine

-* clone down

 * run npm install